ansible/ansible-ai-connect-service/README.md

 ## <a name="aws-config">Use the WCA API Keys Manager</a>

-To interact with the WCA key management API, or use WCA commercial inference locally, you need to add the following variables to you environment file:
+To interact with the WCA key management API, or use WCA commercial inference locally, you need to add the following variables to your environment file:

 ```shell
 WCA_SECRET_MANAGER_ACCESS_KEY=<AWS access key>